 How does a DDoS Attack Work?

-Only DDoS attacks work by overflowing a service with more of something than it can handle until the service gives up, as per Barracuda's Allen.
+As per Barracuda's Allen, only DDoS attacks work by overflowing a service with more of something than it can handle until the service gives up.
 But it cannot be that simple.
 For taking advantage of the weaknesses, DDoS attacks have been created in many forms.

 These attacks can be short bursts of malicious requests on vulnerable endpoints such as search functions.
 DDoS attacks use an army of a botnet which generally consists of compromised IoT devices, websites, and computers.